IkBenDeSjaak/Quizzer/docs/wireframes.md

  # Wireframes
 These wireframes show, in general, how a page will look.

-Most pages have a navbar with a link to the homepage, a help page, an idication who is logged in and an sign in/out button.
+Most pages have a navbar with a link to the homepage, a help page, an indication who is logged in and an sign in/out button.

 ## Quizmaster app
  ### New quiz page
- When the quiz master is logged in they can start a new quiz, generating a new room.
+When the quizmaster wants to start a new quiz, he can press the new quiz button in order to start a new quiz.
  ![quizmaster-new-quiz](wireframes/quizmaster-new-quiz.png)

  ### Teams applications page